 Application Creation

 A process by which an application is created for water and/or sewerage connection at the municipal authority such as new water and/or sewerage connection, renewal of water and/or sewerage connection or transfer of water and/or sewerage connection.
+Fig 14.

 Fig. 14 Taxonomy of Application Creation